JamesMitofsky/JamesMitofsky/README.md

 👨‍💻 Experienced with `React.js`
 🚀 Interested in the no-hydration framework, [`Qwik`](https://qwik.builder.io/)
-🤝 I really like helping local businesses, artists, and ideas.
+🤝 I like helping local businesses, artists, and ideas.

 ### My Languages & Tools